Andrew Godley

-Andrew Godley (born November 5, 1963) is a British economist, and a professor of Management and Business History at the Henley Business School at University of Reading, where he is also Pro Dean of Resources and Partnerships.
-He is a Visiting Professor at Zhejiang University and Wharton School and Center for Advanced Jewish Studies, University of Pennsylvania.
+Andrew Godley (born November 5, 1963) is a British economist, and a Professor of Entrepreneurship and Innovation at University of Sussex Business School.
+He served as a Professor of Management and Business History at the Henley Business School at University of Reading, where he has been a Pro Dean of Resources and Partnerships.
+He is remains a visiting professor at Zhejiang University and Wharton School and Center for Advanced Jewish Studies, University of Pennsylvania.